 Use weather-related verbs

 As you can imagine, another common way that you can use to describe or explain the weather in Spanish is by using weather-related verbs.
-Depending on the time markers that you use, these verbs allow you to describe the usual and temporary weather conditions.

 En verano, llueve mucho.